danblundell/danblundell.github.io/_posts/2020-07-27-chatbots-as-code-with-amazon-lex-and-cloudformation.md

 We’d normally be able to easily create multiple environments for development, testing, quality assurance (QA) and production but with a bot, this process involves a lot of manual work.
 It's made worse still because there's so much configuration with bots, questions, response types, workflow and logic that all needs to sit neatly together but often using separate services.
 How do we safely handle the configuration of multiple environments in a consistent and predictable way?

-I wanted to find a way to use what we know about Infrastructure as Code but with bots so that we get the same level of safety and consistency with our bot applications as we do with other software.
+I wanted to find a way to use what we know about Infrastructure as Code, with bots, so that we get the same level of safety and consistency with our bot applications as we do with other software.

 Before I get into how we’re currently doing this, there's a bit of a pre-requisite.
 Typically we'd use [Cloudformation][aws-cloudformation] or the [Serverless Application Model (SAM)][aws-sam] to code up AWS infrastructure.
 Both these services take a tempalte file and make the various required API calls to Amazon services to create infrastructure.